Chrysophyllum paranaense

 Chrysophyllum paranaense is a tree in the family Sapotaceae, native to Brazil.

 Description

 Chrysophyllum paranaense grows up to 16 m tall.
 The trunk has a diameter up to 35 cm.
 The species is locally used for its timber and fruit.

 Distribution and habitat

-Chrysophyllum paranaense is native to the Brazilian states of São Paulo and Paraná.
+Chrysophyllum paranaense is native to the Brazilian states of São Paulo, Paraná and Santa Catarina.
 Its habitat is in lowland coastal forests.